saqib734/task-board/README.md

 ## How to run the application

 #### Using Docker
 Application can be run using docker.
-The following command can be used to build the application
+The following steps can be used to run the application

 - Build the application
 ```shell